In questa reggia - Puccini's Turandot

 Praised by the San Francisco Chronicle for a “winningly liquid” voice as well as for her “dramatic vividness and vocal flourish,” Santa Fe native Rena Harms recently brought her signature role of Cio-Cio-San in Madama Butterfly to productions at English National Opera, Arizona Opera, and Opera Theatre of Saint Louis.
-In the 2022-23 season, she made a role and company debut as the Stepmother in Alma Deutscher’s Cinderella with Opera San Jose, standing by for the tile role of Tosca.
+Upcoming engagements in 2024 include Mrs. Ford in the Pocket Opera production of The Merry Wives of Windsor.
+In the 2022-23 season, Rena made a role and company debut as the Stepmother in Alma Deutscher’s Cinderella with Opera San Jose, standing by for the tile role of Tosca.
 During the pandemic, Ms. Harms joined Avaloch Farms as an artist-in-residence, performing a 2020 recital tour.
-Other credits include the Grand Théâtre de Genève for Wagner’s Ring cycle, covering the title role in Korngold’s rarely performed opera Das Wunder der Heliane with Bard SummerScape, and a collaboration with Peter DiMuro’s Public Displays of Motion dance company for a site-specific performance with Now + There, as well as an appearance at the Isabella Stewart Gardner Museum.
+Other credits include the Grand Théâtre de Genève for Wagner’s Ring Cycle, covering the title role in Korngold’s rarely performed opera Das Wunder der Heliane with Bard SummerScape, and a collaboration with Peter DiMuro’s Public Displays of Motion dance company for a site-specific performance with Now + There, as well as an appearance at the Isabella Stewart Gardner Museum.
 Her performance as Nell Gwynn in the regional premiere of Carlisle Floyd’s Prince of Players at Florentine Opera was recorded live for international release and received a Grammy nomination.

 Ms. Harms’ “breathtaking intensity” (NDR Kultur) was on display in her French debut as Amelia in Simon Boccanegra at Opéra National de Bordeaux, and her Florentine Opera debut as Beatrice in Jake Heggie’s Three Decembers.
 She also reprised her interpretation of Donna Elvira in Mozart’s Don Giovanni at Opera Santa Barbara, a role she has performed in Milwaukee, Basel, and San Francisco.